Polynesian outlier

-Polynesian outliers are a number of culturally Polynesian societies that geographically lie outside the main region of Polynesian influence, known as the Polynesian Triangle; instead, Polynesian outliers are scattered in the two other Pacific subregions, Melanesia and Micronesia.
-Based on archaeological and linguistic analysis, these islands are considered to have been colonized by seafaring Polynesians, mostly from the area of Tonga, Samoa and Tuvalu.
+Polynesian outliers are a number of culturally Polynesian societies that geographically lie outside the main region of Polynesian influence, known as the Polynesian Triangle.
+Instead, Polynesian outliers are scattered in the two other Pacific subregions, Melanesia and Micronesia.
+Based on archaeological and linguistic analysis, these islands are considered to have been colonized by seafaring Polynesians, mostly from the area of Samoa, Tonga, and Tuvalu.

-The closest Polynesian outliers, Anuta and Tikopia in Solomon Islands, were settled some time between the 10th and 13th centuries and subsequently received multiple waves of Polynesian immigration, while the farthest outlier, Nukuoro in the Federated States of Micronesia, was only settled in the 18th century.
+The closest Polynesian outliers, Anuta and Tikopia in Solomon Islands, were settled some time between the 10th and 13th centuries and subsequently received multiple waves of Polynesian immigration, while the furthest outlier, Nukuoro in the Federated States of Micronesia, was only settled in the 18th century.

 General definition

 The region commonly termed "Polynesia" includes thousands of islands, most of them arranged in a rough triangle bounded by Hawaii, Easter Island, and New Zealand.
 Outside this Polynesian Triangle, in areas commonly designated Micronesia and Melanesia, lie about two dozen islands, most of them small and remote, whose inhabitants speak Polynesian languages.
 These islands are collectively termed the Polynesian "outliers".

 Their residents generally share racial features found within Polynesia proper.
 Physically, Polynesians tend to have brown complexions and dark, wavy hair, and they are typically large people of muscular build.

-The fact that people in all of the Polynesian outliers speak recognizably Polynesian languages implies that their ancestors fairly recently migrated from the Polynesian heartland.
-Yet there is much social variation.
+The fact that people in all of the Polynesian outliers speak recognizably Polynesian languages suggests their ancestors migrated from the Polynesian heartland fairly recently, i.e., recently enough that the degree of evolutionary divergence between the outliers' language remains comparatively small, yet there is much social variation.
 In some places, outlier populations settled in close proximity to Melanesian or Micronesian populations and seem to have been influenced by them.
 In other locations, outlier populations remained isolated by geography, ecology, or choice and seem more classically Polynesian.